Luciana Val and Franco Musso: Biography

 Luciana Val and Franco Musso first met while studying at the Manuel Belgrano Fine Arts School in Buenos Aires.
 They took part in several art exhibitions after graduating and became involved in photography both as a work of art and a line of work.
 They were soon introduced to the fashion world and began shooting both editorial and advertising in Buenos Aires, where they quickly became known for their unique style.
-Luciana worked as photography editor at Superlab magazine, an independent publication that appeared during the 90's while Franco Musso started a modelling career that sent him abroad to work in campaigns and fashion shows.
+Luciana worked as a photography editor at Superlab magazine, an independent publication that appeared during the 90s, while Franco Musso started a modeling career that sent him abroad to work in campaigns and fashion shows.

 Paris

 Val and Musso moved to Paris in 2002, following the economic crisis in their country.
 In 2004 they won the 19th Festival international de mode et de photographie à Hyères with a series of surrealist miniature still life.
 Since then, their work has been widely published in magazines such as: 10 Magazine, Harper’s Bazaar, Vogue Italia, Japanese Vogue, Numéro, Numéro Tokyo, Russian Vogue, The Sunday Times, The New York Times, Vanity Fair UK, Vogue Turkey and V Magazine.
 Their style has been sought after for the advertising campaigns of luxury and fashion clients like Cartier, Chanel, Dior Joaillerie, Dom Perignon, Givenchy, Gucci, Kate Spade, Lanvin, L’Oréal Le Printemps, Louis Vuitton, Piper by Victor & Rolf, Repetto, Roger Vivier and Yves Saint Laurent, among others.

 In 2009 they were commissioned to create the photography for the sixth studio album by French electronic music duo Air.
 In 2012 Val and Musso shot the 111th Anniversary Collection for Bergdorf Goodman.